 Video interview by the Goethe-Institut China with Beata on “Pornography & Society”

-What materials can be used to trace the elusive nature of sexuality?
-How are our bodies and their desires entangled in power relations - how to deal with them?
+What materials can help us get to the bottom of the elusive nature of sexuality?
+How are our bodies and their desires entangled in power dynamics—and how do we deal with that?
 Alone or with others?
 Publicly or privately?
-By emphasizing the beautiful or the difficult sides?
-With play or seriousness?
+By emphasizing the beautiful or the difficult aspects?
+With playfulness or seriousness?
 Being sweet or being angry?
-Do you even have to decide - and why is it always so much about deciding "This is good and this is bad!" when it comes to sexual matters?
-Silvan Hagenbrock, online editor of the Goethe-Institut China, spoke to Beata about her work and vision for the issue of the online magazine "yì" focusing on "Pornography and Society".
+Do we even have to decide—and why is it always so much about deciding “This is good and this is bad!” when it comes to sexuality?
+For the issue of the online magazine “yì” focusing on “Pornography and Society,” Silvan Hagenbrock, online editor at the Goethe-Institut China, spoke with Beata about her work and vision.

 Watch the video here.

-All the workshops and sessions and dirty playgrounds are places we visit because we want to experience ourselves differently, to encounter others, to become others.
-Transformation, change, becoming other, becoming close, metamorphoses, turning inside out, turning outside in, being turned inside out, being lifted somewhere else, going through the ceiling and deep into the earth, wondering, marveling, being surprised and touched by the unknown and the un/known, everything in, everything out, inventing the un/heard, sensing, approaching, circling around, trying, tempting.
-But all the workshops and sessions and games are not accessible to us right now, pause, lockdown, retreat, distance.
-I therefore recommend for all those who still want to experience physical sensations with "Huiuiuiuiuiuiui!" feelings, this fine guide to "becoming an alien" by my dear and talented friend Tim, which will make you feel completely different...
-To do this, it's best to go to an undisturbed place with headphones, press play and follow the instructions...
+All these workshops, sessions, and play areas are places we visit because we want to experience ourselves differently, encounter others, and become someone else.
+Transformation, change, becoming a stranger, becoming close, metamorphoses, turning the inner out, the outer in, being turned inside out, being lifted elsewhere, going through the ceiling and deep into the earth, letting oneself be amazed, astonished, surprised, and moved by the unimagined and the unknown, letting it all out, everything out, inventing the unheard, sensing, approaching, circling, trying, temptation.
+But all the workshops and sessions and games are currently off-limits to us—pause, lockdown, retreat, distance.
+I therefore recommend, for everyone who still wants to experience physical sensations with “Huiuiuiuiuiui!” feelings, this wonderful guide to “becoming an alien” by my dear and talented friend Tim, which transforms you completely… For this, it’s best to find a quiet place with headphones, press play, and follow the instructions…

-Daniela moves "in the fields of experimental art and somatic work" and explores "the political, ecological, activist possibilities of workshops and body practices as artistic practices".
-What happiness and joy to meet this beautiful person at the Touch & Play festival!
-I was touched by her post on social media, where the script of her talk below was shared, with the words: "(...)
-Fellow and dear facilitaros and circle-holders: Thank you for the work you do ❤ Let's keep gatherings and circles alive, especially now; being virtual, outside, with distance, with safe(r) measures...
-Let's keep them and us alive!"
+Daniela works “in the fields of experimental art and somatic work” and explores “the political, ecological, and activist potential of workshops and body practices as artistic practices.”
+What a joy and pleasure it was to meet this wonderful person at the Touch & Play Festival!
+I was moved by her social media post, in which she shared the transcript of her talk below, with the words: “(…) Fellow and dear facilitators and circle-holders: Thank you for the work you do ❤ Let’s keep gatherings and circles alive, especially now; virtually, outdoors, with distance, with safe(r) measures… Let’s keep them and us alive!”
 And thank YOU for the work you do, Daniela!
-I hope that reading about her artistic career and her homage to workshops, gatherings, sessions and circles reaches and enriches many people.
-Because course and body work is immensely important, strangely enough sometimes ridiculed, yet it is one of the most meaningful events and creations that I have been able to experience and create in this life.
-Therefore - here we go...
+I hope that reading about her artistic journey and her tribute to workshops, gatherings, sessions, and circles reaches and enriches many people.
+Because course and bodywork are immensely important, yet are sometimes, oddly enough, met with derision, even though they count among the most meaningful events and creations I have been able to experience and shape myself in this life.
+That’s why—here we go…

-"What is sex?" we asked in a discussion round during Xplore.
-Anna Natt and Matís invited us to break down this impossible question: "How do you use the word sex?", "How do you do sex?" and "How do you know you had sex?"
-One participant explained that he was attending this discussion group because he thought it would be a good idea to hear what "sex" means to the participants at a sex-positive event.
+“What is sex?” we asked during a discussion session at Xplore.
+Anna Natt and Matís invited us to break down this impossible question into more specific parts: “How do you use the word sex?”, “How do you have sex?”, and “How do you know you’ve had sex?”
+One participant explained that he was attending this discussion group because he thought it was a good idea to hear, at a sex-positive event, what “sex” actually means to the participants here.
 Community = shared language.
 Makes sense.
-But after the first round, it becomes clear that "sex" means something different to everyone.
-And yet it would be too easy to stop at private language and pseudo-enlightened "Everyone sees it differently, everyone is right, no one is right.
-Namaste."
-Surely we can find good arguments for common denominators in order to agree on convincing conceptual limitations.
-The answers to the questions vary between references to certain...
+But after the first round, it becomes clear that “sex” means something different to everyone.
+And yet it would be too easy to stop at private language and pseudo-enlightened “Everyone sees it differently, everyone is right, no one is right.
+Namaste.”
+Surely we can find good arguments for common ground to agree on convincing conceptual boundaries.
+The answers to the questions vary between references to specific…

-This time we wish to share with you a longer reflection by a participant of one of our workshops.
-During the wonderful week-long gathering "Touch & Play" in south Germany, Beata facilitated an intensive she called "Trial & Eros - Engineering Fantasies and Navigating Playspaces" which was all about figuring out what erotic fantasies you have, how to make them come true, to seize the group and atmospheric container to actually make it happen, to reflect with others how it was and to then do it again - but better!
-Basically it wanted to motivate participants to not only float around in a playspace like a jellyfish and see where they land (chances are it will just be a cuddle puddle...), but rather approach it like an architect or a bunch of savvy researchers who want to harvest the good stuff and proactively build their dreams.
+This time we would like to share with you a longer reflection by a participant in one of our workshops.
+During the wonderful week-long gathering "Touch & Play" in southern Germany, Beata facilitated an intensive session she called "Trial & Eros – Engineering Fantasies and Navigating Playspaces," which was all about figuring out what erotic fantasies you have, how to make them come true, how to use the group and the atmosphere to actually make it happen, how to reflect with others on how it went, and then doing it again—but better!
+Basically, it aimed to motivate participants not just to float around in a playspace like a jellyfish and see where they end up (chances are it’ll just be a cuddle puddle…), but rather to approach it like an architect or a group of savvy researchers who want to harvest the good stuff and proactively build their dreams.

 And here is what Claire experienced...

-"Sex & Food" - Beata in a podcast talk with Nicole Siller
+“Sex & Food” – Beata in a podcast conversation with Nicole Siller

-It's about what bondage has to do with birth and death, why licking an arm can also be sex and that frustration can be a great basis for more pleasure.
+It’s about how bondage relates to birth and death, why even licking an arm can be considered sex, and how frustration can be a great foundation for more pleasure.
 Click here for the podcast.

-Intimate Interviews Part I - The connection between art and desire and a workshop request concert
+Intimate Interviews Part I – The Intersection of Art and Desire, and a Workshop Request Show

-Last year, we had the pleasure of conducting interviews with lovely and talented people about everything that concerns us in our work.
-To do this, we first pampered our interviewees with a bodywork session of their choice so that we could get into conversation with each other in a well-blooded way.
-We had prepared many questions and they came up again and again, while others arose spontaneously.
-So the conversations usually started with a free association on the topic of "sex" - just say the first thing that comes to mind without thinking.
-And towards the end, it was usually about which workshops on creative intimacy they would specifically like to see.
-What emerged between us and was put into words are pieces of gold for me!
+Last year, we had the pleasure of interviewing wonderful and talented people about everything that also occupies us in our work.
+To start things off, we treated our interviewees to a bodywork session of their choice, so we could get the conversation flowing with a good rush of blood.
+We had prepared many questions, some of which came up repeatedly, while others arose spontaneously.
+So the conversations usually began with a free association on the topic of “sex”—simply saying whatever first came to mind, without thinking.
+And toward the end, the focus was mostly on what specific workshops on creative intimacy they would like to see.
+What emerged between us and was put into words is, to me, pure gold!
 Here is the first transcribed interview!

-"It's the usual problem of boundaries.
-When was the first time you satisfied yourself?
-The first successful autoerotic stimulation that put an end to frustrated fingering?
-The attempt at meaningful finger play?" asks the protagonist of the film "Jung & Wild" in her blog of the same name, in which she philosophizes about her erotic endeavours.
-Yes, how do we actually learn to give ourselves and others pleasure?
-Do we follow intuitions, do we find things out by trial and error, or do we look for tips and tricks to guide us?
-With the advent of so-called sex technologies, there are new ways to increase our arousal skills.
+“It’s the usual problem of boundaries.
+When did you first masturbate?
+The first successful act of self-stimulation that put an end to frustrated fingering?
+An attempt at meaningful fingering?” asks the protagonist of the film “Jung & Wild” in her blog of the same name, where she reflects on her erotic endeavors.
+Yes, how do we actually learn to give pleasure to ourselves and others?
+Do we follow our intuitions, figure things out on our own through trial and error, or do we seek out helpful tips and tricks?
+With the advent of so-called sex technologies, new possibilities for enhancing our arousal skills are now available…

-1) Despite all the fantastic things that are made possible under the label "sex positive", there are also some weak points, stumbling blocks, traps and misunderstandings.
-These go hand in hand with an uncritical understanding of sex positivity when a too one-sided diagnosis of the problem is made: that sex is primarily repressed and taboo.
+1) For all the wonderful things that the “sex-positive” label makes possible, it also comes with some weaknesses, stumbling blocks, pitfalls, and misunderstandings.
+These go hand in hand with an uncritical understanding of sex-positivity, when a one-sided diagnosis of the problem is made: that sex is primarily suppressed and tabooed.

-2) I would like to propose a very specific understanding of sex negativity that cannot be confused with a kind of ecclesiastical-conservative or political-right sexophobia.
+2) I would like to propose a very specific understanding of sex-negativity that cannot be confused with either a church-conservative or politically right-wing hostility toward sex.

-3) In general, I want to abandon binary divisions and make it clear that sex-negativity and sex-positivity do not have to be two opponents, but rather as two progressive strategies that both could pull together from opposite directions in order to achieve a huge victory together.
+3) In general, I would like to move away from binary divisions and make it clear that sex negativity and sex positivity do not have to be two opposing forces, but rather could be two progressive strategies—each from opposite directions—pulling together to jointly create a huge…

-"[...] it matters what stories we tell to tell other stories with; it matters what knots knot knots, what thoughts think thoughts, what ties tie ties."
+“[…] it matters what stories we tell in order to tell other stories; it matters what knots tie knots, what thoughts think thoughts, what ties tie ties.”

 – Donna Haraway

-Anyone who has tasted bondage blood and wants to learn more about the techniques, schools and origins of bondage practices beyond improvised tying with a bathrobe belt will sooner or later come across the Japanese arts of restriction Shibari or Kinbaku.
-The Hojojutsu practices of the samurai, which date back to the Japanese Middle Ages and were used to overpower opponents by tying them up with ropes, are then referred to straight away.
-We learn that shibari/kinbaku developed organically from everyday Japanese culture, which is based entirely on binding, as kimonos and gifts are also tied with a furoshiki.
-In his highly acclaimed book "The Beauty of Kinbaku", Master "K" never tires of emphasizing how closely shibari/kinbaku is linked to Japanese...
+Anyone who has developed a taste for bondage and wants to learn more about the techniques, schools, and origins of restraint practices beyond improvised tying with a bathrobe belt will sooner or later come across the Japanese arts of restraint known as Shibari or Kinbaku.
+One is then immediately reminded of the Hojojutsu practices of the samurai, which date back to the Japanese Middle Ages, when they already overpowered opponents using rope restraints.
+One learns that Shibari/Kinbaku developed almost organically from Japanese everyday culture, which is entirely geared toward binding, as kimonos and gifts are also tied with a furoshiki.
+In his highly acclaimed book “The Beauty of Kinbaku,” Master “K” never tires of emphasizing how closely Shibari/Kinbaku is linked to Japanese…

-The list of what we want to include as clauses in our workshop descriptions grows and grows from one workshop experience to the next.
-For example, it used to be enough to write that "people of all genders and sexual orientations are welcome".
-It is now clear that simply mentioning this is of course not enough.
-Because a mixed group brings its own explosive power and of course everyone is welcome, but how do you do justice to the specific challenges?
-Are workshop leaders able to talk about vulvas in such a way that people without anatomical vulvas but with energetic vulvas can also receive a pussy massage?
+The list of things we want to include as guidelines in our workshop descriptions keeps growing longer and longer with each workshop we hold.
+For example, at one point it felt sufficient to simply state that “people of all genders and sexual orientations are welcome.”
+It’s now clear: simply mentioning that isn’t enough, of course.
+Because a mixed group brings its own explosive potential, and while everyone is welcome, how do we address the specific challenges that arise?
+Can workshop facilitators talk about vulvas in a way that allows people without anatomical vulvas—but with energetic ones—to receive their vulva massage?
 Who can do that?
 How?
-And how do group leaders manoeuvre through whether a group is cool with, for example, structurally marginalized people (e.g. people with bodies on the spectrum of race, gender, age, dis_ability who have different conditions than the socially conventional norm) - without being drawn into the triggering...
+And how do group leaders navigate this, ensuring a group handles it coolly when, for example, structurally marginalized people (e.g., people with bodies that, across the spectrum of race, gender, age, and disability, present conditions different from what a socially conventional norm dictates) are present—without triggering…

 Beyond 'sex-positive' and 'sex-negative'

-When I heard the term for the first time, I couldn't get it together that such a sensual and dazzling space was labeled with such a cool and mathematical expression, the sound of which reminded me of the formulation of unpleasant medical diagnoses.
-Or I had to think of the pejorative accusations of positivism that I know from scientific contexts, when the blind spots are pointed out that go hand in hand with limiting the development of a topic to the one-dimensional accumulation and accumulation of facts, when there is also a surplus of knowledge that is non-positivizable, that cannot be clearly answered with "yes" or "no".
-In these initial associations with 'positivity', the term is not initially judgmental, but merely denotes a factual "something is there" "something is above zero".
-Of course, 'sex positivity' doesn't just want to emphasize that there is simply sex...
+When I first heard the term, I couldn’t reconcile the fact that such a sensual and dazzling realm was described using such a cold and mathematical expression—one whose sound reminded me of the phrasing of unpleasant medical diagnoses.
+Or I was reminded of the pejorative accusations of positivism I’m familiar with from scientific contexts, where the blind spots are highlighted that arise when, in exploring a topic, one limits oneself one-dimensionally to the accumulation and piling up of facts, even though there is also an abundance of knowledge that cannot be reduced to facts, that cannot be clearly answered with “yes” or “no.” In these initial associations with “positivity,” the term is not initially judgmental, but merely denotes a factual “something is there,” “something is above zero.”
+Of course, “sex positivity” does not merely wish to emphasize that there is simply sex…

-Beata and Matís run luhmen d'arc, a company founded in Berlin which creates "spaces dedicated to the manifold aspects of intimacy and desire."
-In September 2019 the duo were participants in Schmiede, a 10-day maker festival based at the Old Salt Works, Hallein in Austria, involving over 100 artists, musicians, digital creators and writers - including me.
+Beata and Matís run luhmen d’arc, a company founded in Berlin that creates “spaces dedicated to the manifold aspects of intimacy and desire.”
+In September 2019, the duo participated in Schmiede, a 10-day maker festival held at the Old Salt Works in Hallein, Austria, which brought together over 100 artists, musicians, digital creators, and writers—including me.
 Beata is also an academic; her PhD topic is The Art of Sex Education: Contemporary Aesthetics As Idiosyncratic Interventions in Hegemonic Sexual Discourses.
-As research for this, luhmen d'arc was there to interview a range of participants about attitudes to sexuality.
+As part of her research, luhmen d’arc was there to interview a range of participants about attitudes toward sexuality.
 Interviewees were also offered an introductory bodywork session.
 A mattress sits in one corner of this large barn-like wooden studio, behind a flimsy curtain hung on a rope between pillars.
-I take off my shoes, lie face down and close my eyes.
-Beata and Matís proceed to give me a massage which is by turns tender, arousing, rough, funny and relaxing.
-I am fully-clothed and they are mild, but crucially there is no rule against getting turned on.
-To prove this, around the space are scattered vibrators, rope and masks for those who request to experiment further.
-I purr, laugh, wriggle and groan as I'm cradled, gently pummelled and stroked.
-I open my eyes, they switch on the tape recorder and ask me what the session brought up for me.
-There I am, a man aged 63, relaxed and glowing, lolling next to a young man and woman I like and trust, with whom there is no reason whatever to feel inhibited.
-I am among friendly strangers...
+I take off my shoes, lie face down, and close my eyes.
+Beata and Matís proceed to give me a massage that is by turns tender, arousing, rough, funny, and relaxing.
+I am fully clothed and they are gentle, but crucially, there is no rule against getting turned on.
+To prove this, vibrators, rope, and masks are scattered around the space for those who wish to experiment further.
+I purr, laugh, wriggle, and groan as I’m cradled, gently pummelled, and stroked.
+I open my eyes; they turn on the tape recorder and ask me what the session brought up for me.
+There I am, a 63-year-old man, relaxed and glowing, lounging next to a young man and woman I like and trust, with whom there is absolutely no reason to feel inhibited.
+I am among friendly strangers…

-Research question: To what extent is sexuality not simply a means of gaining or increasing pleasure, but a catalyst, a medium with which something that is inside our bodies is processed?
-I came up with this question after a conversation with friends about shame.
-The general consensus is that shame is a bad thing and has to go so that we can finally be liberated.
-Although I don't think this is entirely wrong, something inside me resists.
-It seems too simple to me - and if it were so simple, why haven't we got rid of shame long ago?
-It also resists because I am afraid of the short-circuit reaction of simply suppressing the shame and pretending not to be ashamed.
-And as we all know, everything that has been repressed comes back at some point, finds its cracks and niches to creep back to the surface.
-It can't simply be pushed away, it has to be dealt with.
-On top of that, I fear that people will start to feel ashamed of being ashamed or that shame-shaming will occur.
-Last but not least, there are a lot of very unpleasant contemporaries who behave shamelessly and who make you wish your superego was stronger...
+Research question: To what extent is sexuality not simply a means of obtaining or increasing pleasure, but rather a catalyst, a medium through which we process something that lies within our bodies?
+This question came to me after a conversation with friends about shame.
+The prevailing view is that shame is something bad and must be eliminated so that we can finally be free.
+Although I don’t think that’s entirely wrong, something inside me resists.
+It seems too simplistic to me—and if it were that simple, why haven’t we gotten rid of shame long ago?
+It resists also because I’m afraid of the knee-jerk reaction of simply repressing shame and pretending not to feel it.
+And as we know, everything that’s repressed eventually comes back, finding its cracks and crevices to crawl back to the surface.
+It can’t simply be pushed aside; it has to be worked through.
+On top of that, I fear that people might start feeling ashamed of feeling ashamed, or that it could lead to “shame-shaming.”
+Last but not least, there’s a whole bunch of very unpleasant people who behave shamelessly, and you’d wish their superego were stronger…

-As much as I enjoy designing and running workshops and it always feels like meaningful work, there is one activity that I simply hate: marketing.
-Begging people to please please please recognize what a great job you're doing despite the huge competition and that they come - not just because it's a profession and you want to make a living from it, but also because it would be too sad if workshops had to be cancelled due to low numbers of participants.
-While writing announcement texts is still fun for me, the horror begins when I realize that I've been sitting in front of Facebook for hours, searching for one Conscious and Sensuality group after the other like a hunter and putting my all into posting the event link with an inviting text everywhere interested people might find it - always with the ulterior motive that some groups have become a limbo of just such posts...
+As much as I enjoy designing and leading workshops—and as much as it always feels like meaningful work—it’s inextricably linked to an activity I simply hate: marketing.
+Begging people—please, please—to recognize the great work I’m doing despite the fierce competition, and to come—not just because it’s a job and I want to make a living from it, but also because it would be so sad if workshops had to be canceled due to low attendance.
+While I still enjoy writing announcement texts, the horror begins when I realize I’ve been sitting in front of Facebook for hours, hunting down one Conscious and Sensuality group after another like a hunter, and working my butt off to post the event link with an inviting text everywhere where interested people might find it—always with the thought in the back of my mind that some groups have become a limbo for exactly such posts…

-risk, safety, conflict, consent - what drives sex-positive scenes usually has something to do with these key terms.
-It's complicated.
-Insecurity is not bad per se and safety is not good per se and vice versa.
-In my personal experience, I have found spaces that strongly emphasize consensus to be both empowering and enriching, as well as constricting, school-like or tamed and therefore simply boring or not doing justice to issues that are fundamentally ambivalent grey areas.
-Sometimes these spaces led to frustration when the very people to whom I could give myself completely because of their trusting nature always backed down when things got interesting so as not to push 'my' boundaries...
+risk, safety, conflict, consent—what drives sex-positive communities usually has something to do with these key concepts.
+It’s complicated.
+Uncertainty isn’t bad per se, and safety isn’t good per se—and vice versa.
+From my personal experience, I’ve found spaces that strongly emphasize consent to be both empowering and enriching, as well as restrictive, school-like, or tamed—and thus simply boring—or failing to do justice to situations that are fundamentally ambivalent gray areas.
+Sometimes these spaces led to frustration when the very people to whom I could fully open up because of their trusting nature would always backtrack on safety just when things got interesting, so as not to cross “my” boundaries…

-Always a balancing act: the thing with sitting circles in workshop settings.
-It's unbearably pedagogical when everyone has to take turns laying an egg and saying something (footnote: and, interestingly enough, surprisingly often giving information about their own tiredness or alertness).
-On the other hand, it is also so wonderfully democratic when everyone is given space to speak and be heard, without shyness or overconfidence deciding who speaks.
-And then there is the admittedly always powerful circle symbolism, which in séances even makes tables move as if by magic...
+It’s always a balancing act: the whole thing with sitting in a circle in workshop settings.
+It feels unbearably didactic when everyone takes turns, like chickens on a perch, laying an egg and having to say something (side note: and, interestingly, how often people end up talking about their own tiredness or alertness).
+On the other hand, it’s also wonderfully democratic when everyone is given space to speak and listen, without shyness or self-confidence (or overconfidence) determining who speaks.
+And then there’s the admittedly always powerful symbolism of the circle, which in séances even makes tables move as if by magic…

-The Ropes That Mean The World.
-Reflections on the EURIX - Rope Artist Intl.
-Performances Spring 2019
+The Ropes That Mean the World.
+Reflections on the EURIX – Rope Artist International Performances, Spring 2019

-"Always this disgusting sex".
-To read the reviews of Jan Bonny's 'Wintermärchen'
+“Always this gross sex.”
+On reading the reviews of Jan Bonny’s *Wintermärchen*

 Difficulties in understanding.
-When people talk about their wildest love affairs in friendly conviviality and then the extra hint is dropped: "...and then we also had sex".
-Oops, and what was the other thing you did together?
-It's actually a classic: where does sexuality begin and where does it end?
-Generally, the term refers exclusively to the penetrative act.
-This is particularly surprising when the people you're talking to are people who otherwise celebrate sexuality in all its diversity and engage in various experiments, techniques, games and pleasures that go beyond the heteronormative compulsory matrix...
+When friends are socializing and recounting their wildest romantic escapades, and then someone casually adds: “…and then we had sex, too.”
+Yikes!
+And what about all the other things you did together?
+It’s actually a classic question: where does sexuality begin, and where does it end?
+Generally, the term refers exclusively to the act of penetration.
+This is particularly surprising when the people in the conversation are individuals who otherwise celebrate sexuality in all its diversity and engage in various experiments, techniques, games, and desires that go beyond the heteronormative framework…

 INDEX